Tampa Violent Crime Lawyer

 • Vehicular Homicide

 The range of potential punishment for these crimes is considerable.
 A misdemeanor charge may be handled with a fine and probation, while a first-degree felony comes with a potential prison sentence of up to 30 years.
-Given the high stakes of a violent crime charge, your defense should be handled by an experienced criminal defense attorney.
+Given the high stakes of a violent crime charge, your defense should be handled by experienced criminal defense attorneys.

 What Do I Do if I’m Arrested in Tampa?